Home

 An accessible website can be used by everyone, regardless of restrictions on seeing, hearing, moving, or understanding information.
 The basis is international standards such as WCAG 2.1, which are binding for federal websites in Switzerland and also provide important guidance for companies.

-The most important information about the barrier-free website in brief
+The most important things about the accessible website in brief

 What is an accessible website?

-An accessible website is designed in such a way that all people can use it without obstacles.
+An accessible website is designed so that all people can use it without obstacles.
 These include people with impaired vision, hearing, mobility or cognitive disabilities.

 Web accessibility means that content is readable, operable and understandable, regardless of the device or assistive technologies such as screen readers or voice controls.
 In this way, all users can find the information and perform functions of a website.